ashutoshmjain/gita/src/thought.md

 > One who regulates the consumption senses with mind, and initiates `Yazna`.
 Always engaged in `Karm Yoga`, such a person disinterested in the outcomes, is special.

-Gold as the token reward of successful `Yazna`, was only an adjustment in universal ledger of `Karma` - an oblation to the practitioners and principals of a specific endeavour - as a humble submission to their truthful narration.
+Gold as the token reward of successful `Yazna`, was only an adjustment in universal ledger of `Karma` - an oblation to the principals of a specific endeavour - as a humble submission to their truthful narration - for giving thoughts a body of their own !

 ## notes and stuff …